 Simple Lemon-Pepper Tofu Steaks: Super simple yet elegant lemon pepper tofu steaks can be served on their own or with your favorite sauce.

-Easy Tofu Teriyaki: Easy tofu teriyaki is all about the sauce, which absorbs into the tofu to make it remarkably flavorful.
+Easy Tofu Teriyaki: Easy tofu teriyaki is all about the delicious sauce, which absorbs into the tofu to make it remarkably flavorful.

 Sweet and Savory Glazed Orange Tofu: For this easy version of orange tofu, fruit preserves, orange juice, and soy sauce create a luscious glaze with no added fat.